jonaskello/tslint-immutable/README.md

 point.x = 99; // This is legal
 ```

-This is why the `readonly-interface` rule exists.
-This rule prevents you from assigning a value to the result of a member expression.
+This is why the `readonly` modifier exists.
+It prevents you from assigning a value to the result of a member expression.

 ```typescript
 interface Point { readonly x: number, readonly y: number }